Sustainable energy projects – rewarding for students, schools, and community

 Marco: Because that's the way the world's going.
 It's going sustainable.

-Jacky: So our special education centre has twenty six students, ranging in age from thirteen to twenty one.
+Jacky: So our special education centre has twenty six students, ranging in age from 13 to 21.
 The renewable energy project has been a great project for our centre to be involved in.
 We elected two energy champions at the start, so that they could be involved in the process and ask questions about the solar panels and the impact that it might have on our centre.
 They sat in on all the meetings that we had with Marco and Hamish.
 And some of the questions that our students had were cost – and would it help run our spa actually – was one of the first questions that they wanted to know, would that save on that cost.
 They also had questions like if the solar panels were hit by lightning, what effect would that have on the solar panels?
 They also wanted to know where the inverter would be within the building and were quite concerned that it was placed in a position that some of our more vulnerable students wouldn’t have access to it.
 They then were charged with presenting back to the rest of the students and staff at the centre.

 Marco: Dealing with the children themselves directly would have been a hassle because they’ve got, they’ve got a lot of activities they have to do because they have a very special curriculum over there.
 So we had to like, consult the teachers ...